tibbben/geospatial-visualization/syllabus.md

 >  Assignments:

--   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting.
 -   Complete construction of basic GIS if not complete: all layers correctly loaded in one GIS file.
 -   Be ready to present the GIS in the next class meeting.

+>  Optional:

+-   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting.

 >  [slide deck](slides/slides03.html)